uw-ssec/biodiversity-horizons/docs/bien_range_help.md

 Information and Ecology Network](https://bien.nceas.ucsb.edu/bien/)

 The ranges are represented with tif files.
-Each species is associated with 10 tif files—a present day range, plus three future scenarios, each with three time steps.
+Each species is associated with 10 tif files—a present-day range plus three future scenarios, each with three time steps.
 However, `point` ranges (see below) do not have future ranges.

 Cory produced the ranges using an approach that differs by the number of available presences.
-Species with lots of presences use a maxent/point process approach (`mod_type=ppm`).
+Species with many presences use a maxent/point process approach (`mod_type=ppm`).
 Those with more limited presences use range bagging (`mod_type=rangebag`).
-Species that have very limited presences (e.g. \< 5) can't be modeled and instead use just the presence points (`mod_type=point`).
+Species that have very limited presences (e.g., \< 5) can't be modeled and instead use just the presence points (`mod_type=point`).

 ### Range archives